 In this scenario, you would work with a Realtor who offers a concierge service to get the home market-ready for you.
 Some real estate agents will pay the expenses involved in getting a home listing ready.
 These agents will wait to be reimbursed for those expenses in the form of additional commission once the sale of the home closes.
 Concierge service is an option for sellers if there is equity in the home that can cover the agent's additional expenses on the backend, in addition to their sales commission.

-While there are real estate agents who offer concierge services, they’re usually limited to homeowners in need new flooring or deep cleaning to maximize their equity.
+While there are real estate agents who offer concierge services, they're usually limited to homeowners in need new flooring or deep cleaning to maximize their equity.
 There is a much smaller pool of agents willing to provide concierge service for a hoarder home.
-If you’re within 30 miles of the West Houston area, we can recommend Roots & Wings Realty Group for the task.

 Sell the home off-market to a cash buyer